Last updated on January 18th, 2023 at 05:10 pm

 This can also be a quick way to tell if your beardie is stressed out or not.
 If we reach in and pet our beardie and feel that her spikes are prickly and stiff, we usually just leave her be that day.
 If we reach in and her spikes are soft, we know it’s a good day to spend some time with her.

 31. When they shed, they change color

 In addition to their spikes, their patterned coloring is a hallmark trait of the bearded dragon.
 In fact, it’s the coloring that varies most from morph to morph.
 This is evident even to the most casual observer.

 What you may not notice is that every time your bearded dragon sheds, they change color.
-Sometimes it is subtle, sometimes it is not.
-But is does happen every time.
+Sometimes it is subtle.
+Sometimes, it is not.
+But it does happen every time.

 32. They can be born with 2 heads… And live!

 I saved the weirdest for last.
 It’s not only the weirdest fact about beardies, but probably the weirdest animal fact I’ve ever come across!!!

 Bearded dragons can exhibit a characteristic called “bicephalism“.
 That’s the zoological term for having two heads!
 With bearded dragons, not only can they have two heads, but they can also live with them.